islandproblem/islandproblem/index.md

 :AGI that can solve all of our problems sounds *amazing*, but it creates a bigger problem.

-Even if we successfully build some AGIs that are aligned and safe, we *still* have this bigger problem.
+Even if we successfully build AGIs that are aligned and safe, we *still* have this bigger problem.

 How big is this problem?
 Well, it's *sort of* as big as physics itself.